-With regards to the Game and Fauna Service (Larnaca & Famagusta district), 1 trapping location was reported, but no feedback was provided to BirdLife Cyprus to this date and it is therefore assumed that no prosecutions or confiscations took place from this report.
-According to a report by CABS/SPA on their activities during the spring 2018 trapping season, the Game and Fauna service prosecuted 3 individuals and confiscated 1 mistnet, 232 limesticks, and 1 calling device as a result of information given to them by CABS/SPA.
-(CABS & SPA Foundation, August 2018)9.
+With regards to the Game and Fauna Service (Larnaca & Famagusta district), 2 trapping locations were reported to GFS patrols on the spot.
+Both sites were visited and a prosecution took place at one site while limesticks were confiscated at the other.
+According to a report by CABS/SPA on their activities during the spring 2019 trapping season, the Game and Fauna service prosecuted 4 individuals and confiscated 161 limesticks, and 1 calling device as a result of information given to them by CABS/SPA8.